olefriis/simplepvr/README.md

 ============
 There's a very simple XBMC plug-in, which resides in the `plugins/xbmc` folder.
 Copy the `plugins.video.simplepvr` folder and its contents to the `Contents/Resources/XBMC/addons` folder in your XBMC installation.
-(You can also ZIP the folder and install it in a more official way through XBMC's settings page.)
+Alternatively, ZIP the plugin from the command-line (Mac users: Don't use Finder to compress the folder, as XBMC won't accept the resulting file!) like this, and install it through XBMC's settings page:

+        cd plugins/xbmc
+        zip -r plugin.video.simplepvr.zip plugin.video.simplepvr

-Remember to look through the plug-in's settings page in XBMC after you have installed the plug-in.
+After installing the plug-in, remember to look through the plug-in's settings page in XBMC.
 Here, you set up the server URL and username / password, in case you have secured your server as described above.